 Eggs can take 21 days to hatch.
 Once you start the incubation, this is the normal number of days required for an egg to hatch.
 However, a chick may not hatch exactly 21 days after incubation.
 It varies from chick to chick!
 It can be a day too soon or late.

 However, do note that if you set eggs for hatching 10 days after them being laid, the chances of them to hatch will drop significantly.

 Once you lay the egg in the incubator and a day has passed, you might be thinking nothing is happening inside it.
-You couldn’t be farther from the truth.
+You couldn’t be further from the truth.
 As soon as it is laid inside the incubator, its development starts.
 The cells inside the egg begin to divide and start developing into an embryo.

 How to Choose Eggs for Incubation

 If you’re incubating eggs, incubator space might be a constraint for you.
-In that case, you have to make sure that the eggs you choose are of a premium quality so that your effort is not wasted.
+In that case, you have to make sure that the eggs you choose are of premium quality so that your effort is not wasted.

-So, if you want to buy eggs and then get them ready for hatching instead of getting eggs from your backyard chickens and incubating those eggs, it’s ideal to choose eggs from breeders which
+So, if you want to buy eggs and then get them ready for hatching instead of getting eggs from your backyard chickens and incubating those eggs, it’s ideal to choose eggs from breeders which:

 - Are mature, healthy and well developed

 - Have a high percentage of producing fertile eggs